Las Vegas Freestyle Chess Grand Slam: Qualification

 All qualification matches were played online and were hosted by Chess.com.
 All non-titled players started qualification in one of two separate open qualifier events, which were held on June 14 and June 15 respectively, with the top three players from each event advancing to the Swiss stage.
 146 players participated in the Swiss stage held on June 18.
 It was open to all titled players.
 The top four players, Rasmus Svane, Denis Lazavik, Pranesh M, and Martyn Kravtsiv advanced to the 16-player knockout stage.

 Twelve players from the Freestyle Chess Players Club were invited directly to the knockout stage, held on June 19 and June 20.
 Hans Niemann defeated Denis Lazavik in the final, drawing with black pieces in the armageddon game, and qualified for the Grand Slam.

 5th-8th Place

 The four losers from the quarterfinal round above competed in the 5th-to-8th-place bracket.

 Note: The player listed first played as white in the first game of the match.
 Scores between two players adding up to 2 indicate a win under rapid time controls; adding up to 4, a win under blitz time controls; and adding up to 5, a win in armageddon with bidding.

 Main event

 Participants

 Leading up to the later-to-be-called third leg of the Grand Slam Tour, the Grenke Freestyle Chess Open, the organizers of the Freestyle Tour and the Grenke Open announced to publish a world rating list for Freestyle based on the tournament results.

-In the newest edition of their Rules and Regulation, Freestyle Chess increased the number of players in a Grand Slam to 16 and replaced the qualification by FIDE rating with the Freestyle rating.
+In their updated rules and regulations, Freestyle Chess increased the number of players in a Grand Slam to 16, and replaced the qualification path by FIDE rating with Freestyle rating.